ACCT5501 Contemporary Issues in Accounting

 - 6 points

 - This is the capstone unit in the Master of Professional Accounting.
 It aims to consolidate the understanding of accounting theory and practice gained in the other units.
 The corporate governance, economic consequences/costly contracting, conceptual framework, and social responsibility perspectives are examined in relation to a number of current accounting issues.

 - Students are able to (1) critically review current issues of relevance to accounting professionals; (2) provide an overview of the issues relating to accounting policy choice, costly contracting and economic consequences; (3) critically review how accounting policy choice affects financial reporting in practice; (4) demonstrate the ability to apply research skills to investigate a contemporary accounting issue; (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context to accountants and non-accountants; (6) reflect on performance feedback to identify and action opportunities for learning and self-improvement; and (7) demonstrate an understanding and respond appropriately to ethical, cultural, social and sustainability issues.

-- Typically this unit is assessed in the following ways: (1) research assignment; (2) presentations; and (3) examination.
+- Typically this unit is assessed in the following ways: (1) In-class group case study ; (2) class presentation and discussion ; and (3) reflection.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.